-17. To record the transfer of Branch Profit and Loss Dr.
+17. To record the transfer of branch Branch Profit and Loss A/c Dr.

-branch A/c
+To Branch Expenses A/c

-expenses To Branch Expenses A/c
+expenses L 2

 18. To record the transfer of Branch Profit and Loss A/c Dr.

 branch To General Profit and Loss

 A/c

 Note The entry will be

 reversed in case of net loss

 19. To transfer the in Goods sent to Branch A/c Dr.

 balance To Trading A/c Purchases A/c

 Goods sent to Branch A/c